nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Remove from Collection {{since '10.1'}}

-Remove from Collection on every document type with Collection faceted.
+The "Remove from Collection" action is now displayed on all document types with the Collection facet.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24347](https://jira.nuxeo.com/browse/NXP-24347).

-#### Close drawer action {{since '10.1'}}
+#### Close Drawer Action {{since '10.1'}}

-A new close action button was added to hide the drawer.
-It appears on the middle right side.
+A new close action button has been added to let you hide the drawer.
+It appears on the middle right side of the drawer.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24082](https://jira.nuxeo.com/browse/NXP-24082).

-#### New languages {{since '10.1'}}
+#### New Languages {{since '10.1'}}

-Italian, Dutch and Indonesian languages have been added to Web UI and Nuxeo Elements.
+Italian, Dutch and Swedish languages have been added to Web UI and Nuxeo Elements.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24451](https://jira.nuxeo.com/browse/NXP-24451) and [NXP-24445](https://jira.nuxeo.com/browse/NXP-24445).